blatherwock/blatherwock.github.com/index.md

 Future
 ------
-Having finished my MS degree, I'm looking to rejoin the 'real world' as a data engineer.
-If you're hiring data engineers in NYC, please check out my [resume][resume] and feel free to send me an email.
+Having finished my MS degree, I'm looking to start working in software development again.
+If you're hiring data or backend engineers in NYC, please check out my [resume][resume] and feel free to send me an email.

 <ul>